-- The more prices go up, the more consumers will tend to avoid those goods by purchasing substitutes. - The closer the substitutes, the more likely it is that price hikes are going to make people jump ship and buy the substitutes instead. - That means: Close substitutability tends toward more elasticity in demand.
+- The more prices go up, the more consumers will tend to avoid those goods by purchasing substitutes. - The closer the substitutes, the greater the tendency for prices to make people jump ship and buy the substitutes instead.

-Tending toward demand elasticity
+Tending toward elasticity